ImperialCollegeLondon/porefoam/src/script/README.md

 outside the msRoot directory and is used to test and release varius modules of the code, which it ends up in the msRoot directory in the modules published using git.
-The `build`, `bin`,`lib`, `test` and `share` folders are auto-geenerated and should not be used to store any user data as they are remove by `make distclean` command.
+The `build`, `bin`,`lib`, `test` and `share` folders are auto-generated and should not be used to store any user data as they are removed by `make distclean` command.

-## Makefile usage
+## Makefile.in usage

- In `Makefile`s, define variables `tsts` together with `USE_msTEST=1` and `srcs` with `USE_msMAKE=1`.
+ In `Makefile`s, define variables `tsts` together with `USE_msTEST=1` and `srcs` with `USE_msMAKE=1` and include the Makefile.in file.
  If not defined, `srcs` will be set to all `.cpp` files.
 Example Makefiles can be found in libvoxel (single source.cpp apps) or pnextract (multiple source.cpp files).